 2. Creates photographs of a variety of events, including sporting events, faculty and staff, campus and landscapes scenes, campus activities, art objects, buildings, individuals, groups, and other items deemed necessary to the University by properly using general and special purpose camera equipment (35mm and larger formats with various lenses).

 3. Assists the Director of Photographic Services in developing an effective staff of student employees by training students in departmental procedures, scheduling their work hours, supervising their work activities, and making recommendations regarding hiring and terminations.

 4. Assist the Director of Photographic Services with administrative procedures by properly processing cash received and assisting in the operation of online purchasing procedures.

 5. Provides continuity of leadership for Photographic Services by assuming the responsibilities and discharging the duties of the director during absences of the Director of Photographic Services.

-7. Contributes to the overall success of the Office of University Relations by performing other essential duties and responsibilities as assigned by the Director of Photographic Services.
+8. Contributes to the overall success of the Division of Marketing and Communications by performing other essential duties and responsibilities as assigned by the Director of Photographic Services.